Hattie Lloyd 04/09/22

 Totally worth it.

 And from this glorious era comes Bar Américain, an art deco American cocktail bar, copied and pasted into the heart of modern day Soho.
-Located across the foyer from Brasserie Zédel (a creation of Jeremy King and Chris Corbin, the team behind The Wolseley), the lounge area is covered in varnished woods, gilded gold fixtures and period light fittings, creating an authentic venue to house the classic cocktails they have on offer.
+Located across the foyer from Brasserie Zédel (a creation of Jeremy King and Chris Corbin, the original team behind The Wolseley), the lounge area is covered in varnished woods, gilded gold fixtures and period light fittings, creating an authentic venue to house the first-class cocktails they have on offer.

 1935: Alcoholics Anonymous was founded.
 Make of that what you will.